ceeewatt/.dotfiles/README.md

 Each configuration file in this repo should have a corresponding symlink placed somewhere on the filesystem.
 I presently have manifest containing a list of each symlink file and it's location on the file system.
 In the future, I need to make some script for easily adding/removing symlinks from the filesystem.

+# Printer

+I'm currently using a Canon PIXMA TS6420a wireless printer.
+To get this printer working, I installed the Canon drivers from their website and installed them via their provided installation scripts.

+To print documents, I've used the `lp` command.
+You can find more information about command line printing from the CUPS web interface located at [localhost:631](http://localhost:631/).

 # Window Manager

 Here's some info from someone who has configured their Debian 12 to run Sway: https://shorturl.at/d4fuz.